niteesh-reddy-g/arp_cache_poisioning/README.md

 ## Usage
-Edit the Script:
+  1. Edit the Script:

-Change interface, target_ip, and gateway_ip as per your setup.
+     - Change interface, target_ip, and gateway_ip as per your setup.

-Run the Script with Sudo:
+  2. Run the Script with Sudo:

-bash
-Copy
-Edit
-sudo python3 arp_poisoner.py
+     - sudo python3 arp_poisoner.py
-Stop Execution:
+  3. Stop Execution:
-Press CTRL+C to stop the attack.
+     - Press CTRL+C to stop the attack.
 The script will automatically restore ARP tables.

-🧪 Sample Configuration
+## Sample Configuration
-python
-Copy
-Edit
-interface = 'eth0'
+  ``interface = 'eth0'
   target_ip = '192.168.1.180'
-gateway_ip = '192.168.1.1'
+  gateway_ip = '192.168.1.1'``

-📁 Output
+## Output
-Captured packets will be saved to a .pcap file:
+  Captured packets will be saved to a .pcap file named _arper.pcap_.

-bash
-Copy
-Edit
-arper.pcap
 You can open it with Wireshark or similar tools.